| rjohara.net |

 Selected Professional Awards and Service

-Member of Phi Beta Kappa and Sigma Xi.
+Member of both Phi Beta Kappa and Sigma Xi.
 Served on the Phi Beta Kappa Executive Committee at UNCG.

 Recipient of the College of Arts and Sciences Teaching Excellence Award at UNCG.
 (This award is given to only one junior and one senior faculty member each year.)